11ume/wezi/README.md

 <br>

-> **why?** Wizi is small but powerful, the idea behind it is to create robust http servers like polar bear, is expressive and easy to use.
+> **why?** Wizi is small but powerful, you can create robust http servers like a polar bear, is really impressive and easy to learn.

 <br>